Anatoly Lyadov: Teacher

-He taught at the St. Petersburg Conservatory from 1878, his pupils including Sergei Prokofiev, Nikolai Myaskovsky, Mikhail Gnesin, Lazare Saminsky, Lyubov Streicher, and Boris Asafyev.
+He taught at the St. Petersburg Conservatory from 1878, with pupils including Sergei Prokofiev, Nikolai Myaskovsky, Mikhail Gnesin, Lazare Saminsky, Lyubov Streicher, and Boris Asafyev.
 Consistent with his character, he was a variable but at times brilliant instructor.
 Conductor Nikolai Malko, who studied harmony with him at the conservatory, wrote, "Lyadov's critical comments were always precise, clear, understandable, constructive, and brief....
 And it was done indolently, without haste, sometimes seemingly disdainfully.
 He could suddenly stop in midword, take out some small scissors from his pocket and start doing something with his fingernail, while we all waited."

 Igor Stravinsky remarked that Lyadov was as strict with himself as he was with his pupils, writing with great precision and demanding fine attention to detail.
 Prokofiev recalled that even the most innocent musical innovations drove the conservative Lyadov crazy.
-"Shoving his hands in his pockets and rocking in his soft woollen shoes without heels, he would say, 'I don't understand why you are studying with me.
+"Shoving his hands in his pockets and rocking in his soft woolen shoes without heels, he would say, 'I don't understand why you are studying with me.
 Go to Richard Strauss.
 Go to Debussy.'
 This was said in a tone that meant 'Go to the devil!'"
-Still, Lyadov told his acquaintances about Prokofiev.
-"I am obliged to teach him.
+Still, Lyadov said of Prokofiev to his acquaintances, "I am obliged to teach him.
 He must form his technique, his style—first in piano music."
-In 1905, he resigned briefly over the dismissal of Rimsky-Korsakov, only to return when Rimsky-Korsakov was reinstated.
+In 1905, he resigned his post over the dismissal of Rimsky-Korsakov, returning once Rimsky-Korsakov was reinstated.